benswift/benswift.github.io/_talks/socy-masters-lecture-workshop-2021.md

 design and creation of the sets used in works of performance art [(source)](https://www.theartcareerproject.com/careers/set-design/)

-pitch me---what should my (and Ushini's) performance setup be?
+pitch time---what's your vision for my (and Ushini's) livecoding performance setup?

 _(10min breakout rooms, then 10min shareback)_

 ## some questions to ponder?

+- what sensory modalities (sound/visuals/etc) can you use?
 - what do K-pop stars/comedians/twitch streamers/DJs/etc. do well?
 - what feedback should the _performer_ get?
-- where are the feedback **loops**?
 - what information should be _hidden_?
 - what's the goal? what state should the system steer towards, and how?
-- what does cybernetics have to say about all this?
+- where are the feedback **loops**?

+remember: it's a pitch... you've gotta sell it (with theory!)

-{% include slides/impact.html %}
+{% include slides/background-image.html image="images/talks/socy-masters-lecture-workshop-2021/101345.jpg" heading="pitch time" %}

-**shareback** time
+1--2 min per group

 ## what's next?